spm/spm-docs/docs/tutorials/fmri/event/categorical.md

 window.
 Then

-- Highlight the `Select SPM.mat` option and then choose the `SPM.mat` file saved in the `DIR/categorical` directory.
+- Highlight the `Select SPM.mat` option and then choose the `SPM.mat` file saved in the `DIR/categorical` folder.

 - Save the job as `categorical_est.job` and press `Run` button.

-SPM will write a number of files into the selected directory including an `SPM.mat` file.
+SPM will write a number of files into the selected folder including an `SPM.mat` file.

 ## Inference for categorical design